Dual boundary complexes of Betti moduli spaces over the two-sphere with one irregular singularity: Introduction

-This conjecture has been resolved for the rank 2 case over Riemann surfaces of any genus \cite{dCHM12}, and arbitrary rank cases over a genus 2 Riemann surface \cite{dCMS19}.
-The general case is still open.

-Aiming at a potential geometric interpretation of the cohomological P=W conjecture, L. Katzarkov, A. Noll, P. Pandit, and C. Simpson \cite[Conj.1.1]{KNPS15}, \cite[Conj.11.1]{Sim16} formulated a geometric analogue of the cohomological P=W conjecture, now called the geometric P=W conjecture.
-Morally, the geometric P=W conjecture relates the ``asymptotic behavior of the Betti moduli space at infinity'' to the ``Hitchin map at infinity'' on the Dolbeault side, under the non-abelian Hodge correspondence.
+Aiming at a geometric interpretation of the cohomological P=W conjecture, L. Katzarkov, A. Noll, P. Pandit, and C. Simpson \cite[Conj.1.1]{KNPS15}, \cite[Conj.11.1]{Sim16} formulated a geometric analogue, called the geometric P=W conjecture.
+Via $\NAH$, it relates the `asymptotic behavior of the Betti moduli space at infinity' to the `Hitchin map at infinity' on the Dolbeault side.
 More concretely, take a log compactification $\overline{\modulispace}_B$ of the (smooth) Betti moduli space $\modulispace_B$ with simple normal crossing boundary divisor $\boundary\modulispace_B:=\overline{\modulispace}_B\setminus\modulispace_B$.
-The combinatorics of the intersections of the irreducible components of the boundary divisor $\boundary\modulispace_B$ is encoded by a simplicial complex $\mathbb{D}\boundary\modulispace_B$, called the dual boundary complex.
+The combinatorics of the intersections of the irreducible components of $\boundary\modulispace_B$ is encoded by a simplicial complex $\mathbb{D}\boundary\modulispace_B$, called the dual boundary complex.
 The homotopy type of the dual boundary complex is an invariant of the algebraic variety $\modulispace_B$.